Updated on 1/11/2022

 “The 40 percent estimate [of heritability] is best thought of as the combined effects of genetics and the environment that interacts with those genetics,” says Breen. ”Our genome is an underlying risk.
 In order for that risk to become active, you need some environmental triggers.”

 While the environmental triggers can be the factors discussed above, it can be more complicated than that.
-Researchers are also looking at what’s called epigenetics, which Dr. Michael J. Meaney of Hope Through Research describes in Psychology Today as “the study of how external or environmental factors can switch genes on and off without actually changing the structure of the genes in a given DNA sequence.”
+Researchers are also looking at what’s called epigenetics, which Dr. Michael J. Meaney of Hope Through Research describes it as “the study of how external or environmental factors can switch genes on and off without actually changing the structure of the genes in a given DNA sequence.”

 To understand how complex this research is, take for example that some of Breen’s colleagues have discovered that not only can parents influence their children’s mental health, but it may also work the other way around.